- Simplon Postcards - Passenger Ship Website

 Colourpicture card serial P40372, photographed by G.I.Bearcraft,

-ship in the centre is in fact Scottish Coast, in Burns
+large ship in the centre is actually Scottish Coast, in

-& Laird colours when running on the Glasgow-Dublin service.
+Burns & Laird colours when running on the Glasgow-Dublin

 Lairdsglen.
 To the left is the Irish coaster Murell,